General info

 A monthly / quarterly / yearly transport pass (‘šalinkarta’ in local slang) is valid for all city transport (tram, bus, trolleybus) and is considered a very good deal.

-You can use contactless cards, or smartphones and smartwatches in the trams/buses.
+You can use your contactless payment cards, (or smartphones and smartwatches with your bank card upload) in the trams/buses.
 Just get on and tap your card against the yellow reader inside.
-You’ll be charged for a basic transferable 60-minute ticket (25 CZK).
-You can take multiple journeys within the allocated time.
-If you travel longer than 60-minutes, or several times in one day, you’ll be charged for another ticket, but never more than 90 CZK per day.
+You’ll be charged for a basic 60-minute ticket (25 CZK).
+You won’t get any paper ticket out of the machine.
+You can take multiple journeys within the allocated time, but always tap the card again when you switch and enter a new vehicle.
+If you travel longer than 60 minutes, or several times in one day, you’ll be charged for another ticket, but never more than 90 CZK per day.

-The yellow readers have a menu in English.
-You can also buy tickets for co-riders, your dog, a bike, etc. Read more on the official English-friendly webpage pipniajed.cz.
+The yellow readers have a menu in English, if you want to select a higher number of passengers on your card.
+You can also buy tickets for co-riders, your dog, a bike, etc. Read more about the beep-and-go system on the official English-friendly webpage pipniajed.cz.

-If a card payment isn’t possible, you can buy a ticket through vending machines at some stops (not all of them have one, though); or you can buy a ticket in advance at the main train station.
-The ticket is then valid for the time specified on the ticket from the moment you stamp it in the machine on the vehicle (yellow machines by the door).
-All tickets are transferable.
+If card payment isn’t possible, you can buy a paper ticket through vending machines at some stops (not all of them have one, though) or newspaper agents; or you can buy a ticket in advance at the main train station.
+The ticket is then valid for the time specified on the ticket from the moment you stamp it in the machine on the vehicle right after you enter (yellow machines by the door).
+All tickets are transferable and you can travel with the 60min paper ticket and switch vehicles without stamping again.

 You can also buy an SMS ticket – just send a text to number 90206 and wait for confirmation.
 BRNO20 will get you 20 minutes for 20 CZK, BRNO will get you 75 minutes for 29 CZK and BRNOD will get you 24 hours for 99 CZK.
 This is possible only with a Czech phone number.